-IX.
-PUBLIC EMERGENCY INFORMATION GUIDE
+VIII.
+PUBLIC INFORMATION GUIDE - Emergency Preparedness Strategies

 It is extremely important not to panic in emergency circumstances.
-Pre-planning and up-to-date information will help keep everyone calm during the situation.
-Through ongoing public education, all residents of Neebing will be given information on creating a 72-hour emergency kit and keeping required supplies on hand in case of emergency.
-While the Municipality has emergency protocols and such in place to handle these situations, each household is responsible for its own family safety plan.
+Pre-planning and up-to-date information help to keep everyone calm during the situation.
+Knowing where to turn and who to call before an emergency or disaster strikes, helps alleviate the stress brought on by these dreadful events.
+Public education helps us get the word out to you, the residents, so that you are as prepared as we are.
+However, while the Municipality has emergency protocols and such in place to handle these unexpected events, each household is responsible for its own family safety plan.